 - Overview & History

 - Strategic Plan

 Max Espinoza joined Scholarship America in May 2013 as Senior Vice President, Education Programs and Policy.
-Max serves on Scholarship America's leadership team, advancing the organizational mission and acting as lead spokesperson on education issues.
+Max serves on Scholarship America's executive team, advancing the organizational mission and acting as Scholarship America’s lead spokesperson on education issues.
 Max is responsible for building the organization’s advocacy, public policy, and research platforms and providing strategy and operational management of the organization’s education programs, including Dollars for Scholars, the Dreamkeepers program, Collegiate Partners and the Dream Award.

-Max comes to Scholarship America with 14 years of experience in education policy and student-rights advocacy.
-He spent more than a decade with the California State Legislature advising elected officials in the shaping of policy and fiscal priorities; prior to joining Scholarship America, he served as chief advisor on higher education to Assembly Speaker John A. Pérez and members of the Assembly Democratic Caucus.
+Max came to Scholarship America with over 14 years of experience in education policy, program development, implementation and oversight.
+Max spent more than a decade with the California State Legislature in key leadership roles advising elected officials in the shaping of policy and fiscal priorities; prior to joining Scholarship America, he served as chief advisor on higher education to Assembly Speaker John A. Pérez and members of the Assembly Democratic Caucus.
 While there, Max advanced equity in postsecondary education access, protected and expanded the state’s financial aid programs and shepherded other important policy changes including the enactment of “The Working Families Student Fee Transparency and Accountability Act.”

 Scholarship America's blog, The Scholarship Coach, appears weekly at USNews.com, featuring expert advice on all kinds of scholarship issues.
 Here on the site, we feature a new highlight from the blog every week, and you can also download a free Scholarship Coach e-book!

 Scholarship America is dedicated to helping students get their degrees.
 Our 2013 Annual Report, Focus on the Finish Line, features statistics, stories, and student accounts of the importance of college completion.